tray3j/finmodel_dev/DEVELOPMENT.md

 - Assumptions are made about the modeled state of actuals and/or metrics
 - The modeled values are calculated at the same level of detail as the Actuals

+functions needed:

+- register_actuals: reads in a dataset, defines indicies and dimensions, and columns (aka accounts)
+- register_metrics: takes in actuals.
+Function holds all the logic for defining and calculating metrics
+- register_assumptions: may or may not be the same accounts as metrics or actuals.
+- register_model: defines the output accounts, reads in actuals and metrics, returns data with output with provided
+- calculate: runs the model function(s) on actuals + metrics + assumptions and returns actuals (unchanged), metrics (calculated), and the model (calculated)